 Day 4 - Aviemore is situated at the foot of the Cairngorm Mountains.
 Strathspey Steam Trains can be boarded here and are more than 'just a train ride' with a 1.5 hour journey from Aviemore to Broomhill via Boat of Garten, you will travel along the world famous Spey River Valley.
 Watch out for the local Ospreys in flight as this is a nesting area for this protected species.
 You might also spot a red squirrel in its native habitat.

 Day 5 - Ballindalloch Castle is known as the ‘Pearl of the North’ and is one of the most beautiful and romantic castles in Scotland.
 This is first and foremost a much loved family home which has been lived in continuously by its original family, the Macpherson-Grants, since 1546.
-Aberlour is famous for the Walkers Shortbread where a visit to the factory shop can be made.
+Aberlour is famous for Walkers Shortbread visit the factory shop.
 The Glenfiddich Distillery is one of the many world famous whisky maker distilleries nestled into a tranquil Glen.
 A Tour and tasting is possible.